Content Marketing for SaaS: The 9-Step Guide

 You can create this calendar in a Google spreadsheet or tools such as Trello and CoSchedule.

-Maybe you will but if you really want your article to reach a lot of people, you need to spend time working on the distribution strategy.
 After all, what’s the meaning of spending 10 hours working on an article just to have a few people read it?

 Here are three ways you can distribute your content:

-- Owned channels: These are channels that belong to your business like your social media profiles, mailing list, podcasts, etc.
+- Owned channels: These are channels that belong to your business, like your social media profiles, mailing list, podcasts, etc.

-- Paid channels: These platforms or people will promote your content for a fee.
-For example, ads or social media influencers.
+- Paid channels: These platforms or people will promote your content for a fee—for example, ads or social media influencers.

-Buffer published this blog post a few days ago.
+Buffer published this blog post.

 The next day, they created this Twitter thread around the same topic.